3mdeb/96boards-docs-wiki/Dragonboard-410c-Boot-Image.md

 The boot image that can be used with fastboot uses a specific format, and this document provides instructions to create such a boot file.
 The boot image generally contains the kernel image, an initrd image as well as a specific/custom device tree image.

+NOTE: This section is for Ubuntu only!
+Android uses a different tree.

 ## Building the kernel

     git clone https://git.linaro.org/landing-teams/working/qualcomm/kernel.git -b integration-linux-qcomlt